 How common is Peyronie’s disease?

 If you have Peyronie’s disease (or think you might), you’re not alone.
-Peyronie’s disease may affect up to 9% of men.* That is nearly 1 out of every 11.
+Peyronie’s disease may affect more than 9% of men.
+That is nearly 1 out of every 11.

 Who gets Peyronie’s disease?